See a vulnerability summary

 Columns button.

-You can expand rows using the downward arrow to view some of the information about the types of vulnerabilities stacked, along with some additional bits, like if the type is exploitable.
+You can expand rows using the downward arrow to view some of the information about the weaknesses stacked, along with some additional bits, like if the weakness is exploitable.

 Spot newly reported vulnerabilities

-Newly reported types of vulnerabilities are highlighted with a New label for seven days in the table, helping you quickly identify them.
+Newly reported weaknesses are highlighted with a New label for seven days in the table, helping you quickly identify them.

 Search the Vulnerabilities table